Ableist Entrepreneurs Disadvantage Themselves Make Startup Life Easier and Better

 Mission statements became popular in business, but my sense is that however well worked they are, they often remain more like pious aspirations that feel good to management who hope the high-minded hopes will look good to the outside world.
 Founders do not always exhibit their best best personal traits, being so fixated on their passion.
 On the other hand a characteristic of all successful entrepreneurs is being dedicated to learning, in general and from their experience.

-If you are empathetic, sincere and open, anyway, chances are high that your ableism will be non-existent, or at least not rampant.
-Better still try to demonstrate that you acknowledge people with a disability and presume their competence.
+If you are empathetic, sincere and open, anyway, chances are high that your ableism will be less, or at least not rampant.
+Better still, try to demonstrate that you acknowledge people with a disability and presume their competence.
 You can try to do this in encounters with people with a disability and learn from reactions—good or bad!
 Work on language: I learned on my journey along this subject that when discussing the subject, there was an advantage in describing myself as ‘non-disabled’.
 Apart from anything else, it reminds me to stay awake to my ableist tendency.

 If you want to read more about people with disability who start their own business, have look at my post on Startup Business with Disability.
-Be sure , as I am, that you will go on learning now that you have become aware of ableism issues, even when you try not to exhibit ableism.
+Be sure, as I am, that you will go on learning now that you have become aware of ableism issues, even when you try not to exhibit ableism.